atch2203/blog/src/content/blog/8bit computer.md

   - other
 description: template
 ---
-Last semester, I took a
+Last semester, I took an honors colloquium for CS 335: Inside the Box: How Computers Work, and